tk5ep/midi2ts590/README.md

 # midi2ts590
+midi2ts590 is for **MIDI to TS590**<br />
-A Python 3 script to remote control a TS590 (but also other Kenwood transceivers) using a Hercules DJcontrol compact (other controllers may work too).
+It is script written in Python to remote control a Kenwood TS590s radioamateur transceiver (but also other Kenwood transceivers) using a Hercules DJcontrol compact (other controllers may work too).

 Requirements
 ----